rake-compiler/rake-compiler-dock/README.md

     $ git clone https://github.com/larskanis/rake-compiler-dock
     $ rake install

 ## Usage

 `rake-compiler-dock` can be used to issue commands within the docker image.
-It mounts the current directory into the docker environment.
+It mounts the current working directory into the docker environment.
-All commands are executed with the user and group of the host.
+All commands are executed with the current user and group of the host.

 `rake-compiler-dock` without arguments starts an interactive shell session.
 You can choose between different ruby versions by `rvm use <version>` .
 All changes within the current working directory are shared with the host.
-All other changes to the file system are dropped at the end of the session.
+But all other changes to the file system are dropped at the end of the session.

 `rake-compiler-dock` can also take the build command(s) from STDIN or as command arguments.

-To build win32/win64 binary gems, it is typically called like this:
+To build x86- and x64 Windows (Mingw) binary gems, it is typically called like this:

     $ cd your-gem-dir/
-    $ rake-compiler-dock /usr/local/rvm/wrappers/2.2/rake cross native gem RUBYOPT=--disable-rubygems
+    $ rake-compiler-dock bash -c "bundle && rake cross native gem RUBYOPT=--disable-rubygems"

+The installed cross rubies can be listed like this:

+    $ rake-compiler-dock bash -c 'rvmsudo rake-compiler update-config'

-The environment variable `RUBY_CC_VERSION` is predefined and includes all Mingw versions of ruby from 1.8.7 to 2.2.
+The environment variable `RUBY_CC_VERSION` is predefined and includes all these versions:

-A java gem can be built per:

-    $ cd your-gem-dir/
-    $ rake-compiler-dock /usr/local/rvm/wrappers/jruby/rake gem

-If your Rakefile requires additional gems, you can install them as specified in your Gemfile:

-    $ rake-compiler-dock bash -c "rvm use jruby && bundle && rake gem"
+    $ rake-compiler-dock bash -c 'echo $RUBY_CC_VERSION'    # =>  1.8.7:1.9.3:2.0.0:2.1.6:2.2.2

+Overwrite it, if the given gem does not support all of them.

 ## Contributing